unstable-univerze/unstable-univerze/README.md

 c+h freely always !
 I'm really cool and you should int and befriend me I promise I'm nice!!
 I'm so lonely

-almost always offtab,, w2i to get my attention
+almost always offtab,, w2i to get my attention.
+I'm chronically online.. i don't have a life